Rising Sun Flag: Controversy

-While Japan considers the rising sun flag part of its history, Asian countries annexed or occupied by Japan (especially the Philippines, South Korea, China, Malaysia, and Singapore), and Russia say the flag is associated with Imperial Japan's wartime atrocities, the Axis powers, and is comparable to the flag of Imperial Japan's WWII ally, the Nazi swastika.
+While Japan considers the rising sun flag part of its history, Asian countries annexed or occupied by Japan (especially the Philippines, Korea, China, Malaysia, and Singapore), and Russia say the flag is associated with Imperial Japan's wartime atrocities, the Axis powers, and is comparable to the flag of Imperial Japan's WWII ally, the Nazi swastika.
 The Imperial Japanese Navy used the flag in the early 20th century as Japan colonized the Korean Peninsula, and invaded and occupied parts of China and other Asian countries until its defeat in World War II in 1945.

 South Korea’s campaign against the Rising Sun Flag began in earnest in 2011.
 In an association football match against Japan, South Korean footballer Ki Sung-yueng was accused of making a racist gesture, sparking outrage in Japan.
 Ki responded that he had intended to highlight the racism he had experienced at Celtic F.C. and that his "heart shed tears" after he saw the Rising Sun Flag at the match.
 On the other hand, many in Japan insist that the Rising Sun Flag was not in the stadium.
 For this reason, there is a widespread view in Japan that Ki Sung-yueng used the excuse of having seen the Rising Sun Flag to justify his racist gesture.

 The flag is banned by FIFA, and Japan was sanctioned by the Asian Football Confederation (AFC) after Japanese fans flew it at an AFC Champions League game in 2017.

 In 2012, South Koreans who disapproved of the flag began to refer to it as a "war crime flag".
 According to political scientist Kan Kimura, in 2012, following Ki Sung-yueng's remarks, Koreans living in New York formed a political group "The Citizens Against War Criminal Symbolism" and started a campaign to equate the Rising Sun Flag with the Nazi swastika and ban it.
 The following year at the 2013 EAFF East Asian Cup, a banner with a slogan about historical issues with Japan appeared on the Korean cheering squad.
 As these events were often reported in the Korean media, an international political movement among Koreans to equate the Rising Sun Flag with that of the Nazi swastika and to prohibit it intensified.

 According to Koichi Nakano, professor of political science at Sophia University, "no-one in Japan uses the rising sun flag for any purpose other than romanticizing and rewriting the horrible human rights abuses committed under the Japanese Empire."
 He suggests that the American Confederate battle flag, where it was used in the American Civil War by southern states that wanted to keep slavery, would be a better comparison than the flag of Nazi Germany.
 The Confederate battle flag is not banned but is a symbol of racial segregation and perceived superiority, according to critics.